 Cannabidiol’s myriad of medical and health benefits are driving its popularity skyward.
-However, there is an important factor to consider when consuming CBD: how it interacts with other drugs in the human body.
+However, there is an important factor to consider when consuming CBD and how it interacts with other drugs in the human body.

 How are Drugs Metabolized?

 In order to understand what is happening, we have to look at how both CBD and most pharmaceutical drugs are metabolized by the human body.
 A group of enzymes known collectively as Cytochrome P450 or CYT P450 are responsible for this process.
-CYT P450 are found in the cells of all humans and play an important role in regulating hormone, cholesterol and vitamin synthesis.
+CYT P450 are found in the cells of all humans.
+They play an important role in regulating hormone, cholesterol and vitamin synthesis.
 It’s a pivotal biological system, not only within the human body but in wider biology too.
-CYT P450 enzymes have been identified in every kingdom of life, with most animals, plants, fungi and even bacteria possessing these metabolic systems.
+CYT P450 enzymes have been identified in every kingdom of life.
+Like with most animals, plants, fungi and even bacteria possessing these metabolic systems.

 Medical science has long studied these drug interactions because of how important it is that patients receive an “effective dose” that will treat their various conditions.
 If the dosage is too low, then the medicine simply won’t work.
 Conversely, if it is too high, then